statichunt/statichunt/content/themes/next-commercejs-demo-store.md

 ---
 ## Theme Features

-Carts:
+Carts :

-- The shopping cart uses the Commerce.js cart API.
+- Uses the Commerce.js cart API.
 Carts are persisted for up to 30 days, and Commerce.js automatically remembers carts for visitors.

-The checkout:
+Checkout :

-- Commerce.js's country and region APIs,
-- the shipping methods API, and
+- Commerce.js's country and region APIs, Shipping methods API, and discounts API
-- the discounts API (for validating and applying discounts at the checkout).

-Customers
+Customers :

 - Commerce.js provides inbuilt functionality for supporting customer logins without any server side code.
-This demo store features an existing customer login page, and provides detail about previous orders.
-The customer information is also used to pre-populate the checkout with known customer details.

-Payment gateways
+Payment gateways :

 - This demo store is configured with the Chec "test gateway" out of the box, which provides a handy payment option while testing your storefront.
-Additionally, Stripe Elements support is included if Stripe is configured on the Chec Dashboard.